gabuz0me/Demo_AoC_5/script/article_en.md

 We would get the same result.
 See in `get_area()` how we use the function `get_radius()` to retrieve the radius of the circle even though it's been defined with its diameter.
 In fact, we do not care about *how* the information is stored when we want to compute the area and more generally when we manipulate an object.
 This layer of abstraction is what makes OOP powerful, we care only when we define how the object should behave and when we create it, but for simple tasks, we do not care at all afterwards.
 We just manipulate it using a high-level semantics, close to the way we talk.
 Here, the members of our objects are exactly what is given when constructing the object, but that will not always be the case, as we'll see later.

-Now that we're familiar with Python and OOP, let's code our program!
+`2.1.2.1.2-6` Now that we're familiar with Python and OOP, let's code our program!

 ##### 2.1.2.2 - Creating the base objects

-So now that the way of handling data is known, let's create real objects for our **Shifters** and our **Intermediate Functions**.
+`2.1.2.2-1` So now that the way of handling data is known, let's create real objects for our **Shifters** and our **Intermediate Functions**.
+The `Shifters` are defined by three numbers, as we've seen before, and the `IntermediateFunctions` are defined with a list of `Shifters`.

 ```python
 class Shifter: